akaterra/udb.py/readme.rst

       'abc': UdbBtreeIndex(['a', 'b', 'c'])  # "a", "b" and "c" fields will be fetched from the indexed record })

-  record = {'a': 'A', 'b': 'B'}  # won't be indexed, raises FieldRequiredError
+  record = {'a': 'A', 'b': 'B'}  # index key=ANoneC

 Using dictionary in case of Python 3:

 .. code:: python

-  from udb_py import Udb, UdbBtreeIndex, required
+  from udb_py import Udb, UdbBtreeIndex, REQUIRED

   db = Udb(indexes={
-      'abc': UdbBtreeIndex({'a': required, 'b': required, 'c': required})  # "a", "b" and "c" fields will be fetched from the indexed record
+      'abc': UdbBtreeIndex({'a': REQUIRED, 'b': REQUIRED, 'c': REQUIRED})  # "a", "b" and "c" fields will be fetched from the indexed record
   })

   record = {'a': 'A', 'b': 'B'}  # won't be indexed, raises FieldRequiredError